-2021 saw a huge explosion in the ecommerce space with companies having to scale up their operations to adequately meet the spike in demand.
-This means having the ability to get thousands of shipments out every day.
+With ecommerce taking more market share of consumer habits each year, companies are bulking up their operations to get more and more shipments out every day.
 One of the added consequences of this is having to handle the logistics of the returns management process that comes with that surge in order volume.

 When most people think of logistics they picture the process of moving a product from a seller to a customer—all the steps along the way to get goods to consumers.
 What isn’t obvious at first is what happens when those items need to be returned.
 This is returns management (also known as reverse logistics)—any time products are sent to a final destination but need to be returned for any number of reasons—and it is a huge aspect of logistics that is as intricate as it is important.